 The Asociación Cultural Yoruba provides a close look at African culture.
 The bigger-than-life orishas (Yoruban deities) on display are all identified and explained in English, French, and Spanish.
-The entry fee is steep compared with those of other museums, but paying it makes you an association member—hence, you'll be invited to all lectures and dance and music events.
+It is also a place where people still come to pray and give offerings to the various orishas.
+Depending on the day, you may even get to witness a Santería ceremony or ritual here, which the public are welcome to attend.
 The association is near the Parque de la Fraternidad Americana, a shady space around a sacred ceiba tree planted in 1928 with soil from each of the free countries of the Americas.

 Paseo de Martí (Prado) 615, e/Calle Montes y Calle Dragones, Havana, 10200, Cuba